Tinea incognita: Diagnosis

 Clinical suspicion arises especially if the eruption is on the face, ankle, legs, or groin.
-A history of topical steroid or immunosuppressive agent is noted.

 Confirmation is with a skin scraping and either fungal culture or microscopic exam with potassium hydroxide solution.
 Characteristic hyphae are seen running through the squamous epithelial cells.

 Treatment

 The removal of the offending topical steroid or immunosuppressive agent and treatment with a topical antifungal is often adequate.
 If the tinea incognita is extensive or involves hair bearing areas, treatment with a systemic antifungal may be indicated.